 Generate a Destination MIHF ID TLV from the DestinationIdentifier in the received MIH_Group_Manipulate.request.

-If GroupKeyUpdateFlag = 0 and GroupKeyData is in the received MIH_Group_Manipulate.request, it generates Sequence Number TLV from a current SequenceNumber with respect to the TargetIdentifier in the MIH_Group_Manipulate.request.
+If GroupKeyUpdateFlag = 0 and GroupKeyData is contained in the received MIH_Group_Manipulate.request, it generates Sequence Number TLV from a current SequenceNumber with respect to the TargetIdentifier in the MIH_Group_Manipulate.request.
 Else Sequence Number TLV is not generated.

 The MIHF generates a Multicast Address TLV.
-If the MIH_Net_Group_Manipulate.request a MulticastAddress parameter, the parameter is contained in the Multicast Address TLV.
+If the MIH_Net_Group_Manipulate.request contains a MulticastAddress parameter, the parameter is contained in the Multicast Address TLV.
 Otherwise, a multicast address determined by the MIHF is contained in the Multicast Address TLV.

-If the MIH_Net_Group_Manipulate.request a SubgroupRange, it generates a SubgroupRange TLV from the SubgroupRange.
+If the MIH_Net_Group_Manipulate.request contains a SubgroupRange, it generates a SubgroupRange TLV from the SubgroupRange.

-If the MIH_Net_Group_Manipulate.request a UserSpecificData, it generates an Aux Data TLV from the UserSpecificData.
+If the MIH_Net_Group_Manipulate.request contains a UserSpecificData, it generates an Aux Data TLV from the UserSpecificData.

 Generate a Complete Subtree TLV from the CompleteSubtree in the received MIH_Net_Group_Manipulate.request.

-If the MIH_Net_Group_Manipulate.request a GroupKeyData, it generates a Group Key Data TLV from the GroupKeyData.
+If the MIH_Net_Group_Manipulate.request contains a GroupKeyData, it generates a Group Key Data TLV from the GroupKeyData.

 If GroupKeyUpdateFlag = 0 , SAID TLV is not generated.
 Else decide new security association ID and generate SAID TLV from the security association ID.